gc3pie/gc3pie/docs/programmers/tutorials/index.rst

-will be able to test/modify it and produce a working ``warholize.py`` script by downloading the ``pylit.py``:file: script from the `PyLit Homepage`_ and running the following command on the ``gc3pie/docs/programmers/tutorials/warholize/warholize.txt`` file, from within the SVN tree of GC3Pie::
+will be able to test/modify it and produce a working ``warholize.py`` script by downloading the ``pylit.py``:file: script from the `PyLit Homepage`_ and running the following command on the ``gc3pie/docs/programmers/tutorials/warholize/warholize.rst`` file, from within the SVN tree of GC3Pie::

-  $ ./pylit warholize.txt warholize.py
+  $ ./pylit warholize.rst warholize.py

 .. toctree::